MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/ns-d3d11-d3d11_feature_data_displayable.md

 ## -description

 Describes the level of displayable surfaces supported in the current graphics driver.
+See [Displayable surfaces](/windows/win32/direct3d11/displayable-surfaces).

 ## -struct-fields